Tetrahedral Geometry from Areas

+A simplicial complex is a higher dimensional analog of a triangulated surface.
+There is one type of simplex for each dimension.
+A zero simplex is a point, a 1-simplex is a line segment, a 2-simplex is a triangle a 3-simplex is a tetrahedron etc. Simplicial complexes are formed by attaching simplices along their faces.

+Now it turns out that the way to combine these two ideas is to construct models for quantum geometry by putting quantum spins on the two dimensional simplices of a simplicial complex.
+This has proved to be an interesting approach to constructing models for quantum relativity and the related but simpler problem of constructing topological quantum field theories.

-The cross product of two vectors is not so commonly thought of as a bivector because in three dimensions it can be identified with its dual vector.
-This amounts to describing an oriented area element by a normal vector of length equal to the area, with the direction of the normal as one is taught in physics classes, using the right-hand rule (a choice of orientation on the ambient 3-dimensional space).
-Most models for TQFTs and gravity in four dimensions \cite{CY, CKY, BC, EPRL} involve not only assigning a spin to each 2-dimesional face, but another spin to each 3-simplex to give so-called (quantum) 15$j$-symbols (10 spins for the 2-dimensional faces, and 5 for the 3-dimensional faces of a 4-simplex).
-Motivated by the suggestion that the extra spin corresponded to (the area of) a parallelogram with vertices on the mid-points of four edges, in 1999, the second author gave a formula for the areas of these ``medial parallelogram'' in terms of the six edge lengths \cite{Y99}.
-His observation, made soon after, that for any tetrahedron, the sum of the squares of the four faces of the parallelogram was always four times the sum of the areas of the three medial parallelograms, was eventually published \cite{Y10} in the context of its generalization to a relation between squared hypervolumes of faces and squared hypervolumes of medial sections of simplexes, in the sense of Talata \cite{T03}, for simplexes of any dimension.
+In state-sum constructions of topological quantum field theories (TQFTs) and related models of gravity in 4-dimensions, spins are associated to the 2-dimensional faces of a triangulation.
+Most models for TQFTs and gravity in four dimensions \cite{BC98,CKY97,CY93,ELPR08} involve not only assigning a spin to each 2-dimensional face, but another spin to each 3-simplex to give so-called (quantum) 15j-symbols (10 spins for the 2-dimensional faces, and 5 for the 3-dimensional faces of a 4-simplex).
+Motivated by the suggestion that the extra spin corresponded to (the area of) a parallelogram with vertices on the mid-points of four edges, in 1999, the second author gave a formula for the areas of these “medial parallelogram” in terms of the six edge lengths \cite{Y99}.
+For the parallogram with vertices at the midpoints of the edges with lengths $b,c,y$ and $z$ in Figure 1 below, his formula gives the area $L$ as

+His observation, made soon after, that for any tetrahedron, the sum of the squares of the areas of the four faces of the tetrahedon is always four times the sum of the squares of the areas of the three medial parallelograms, was eventually published \cite{Y10} in the context of its generalization to a relation between squared hypervolumes of faces and squared hypervolumes of medial sections of simplexes, in the sense of Talata \cite{T03}, for simplexes of any dimension.